Waiver of noncustodial parent information

 Once a student's earned financial aid eligibility is determined, we notify each the student of any loss of eligibility.

 Loans disbursed in excess of eligibility are due based on the terms and conditions outlined in the promissory note(s).
-Most Direct Loan borrowers will be required to enter repayment six months after withdrawal—unless they begin classes on a half-time basis (18 MIT Units) before the end of their six month grace period.
+Most Direct Loan borrowers will be required to enter repayment six months after withdrawal—unless they begin classes on a half-time basis before the end of their six month grace period.
+Please see the registrar's office for more information.

 MIT funding is adjusted after deducting the self-help amount and based on the student expense budget.
 The student expense budget may be modified to reflect any reductions made to the tuition charge as determined by Student Support Services.